cgt3/WaveguideSolver/README.md

 The use of ```BigFloat``` is a necessity for these computations for three reasons:
  1) the exponentially/factorially fast decay of the coefficients used in the Frobenius expansion in ```bessel_frobenius```,
  2) the discrepancy in the magnitudes of the real and imaginary components (around 30 orders of magnitude difference in some cases), and
- 3) the extreme sensistivity of the imaginary component of the modes.
+ 3) the extreme sensitivity of the imaginary component of the modes.

 The precision needed depends on the magnitude of the input to `bessel_frobenius`.
 Within the given example codes we use a precision of 70 base-10 digits, but more digits may be necessary for other parameter values.